Skip Ribbon Commands

 • Provide career counseling through career information centers and plan periodic career days or career sessions during which students meet representatives of different professions

-• Retain, where necessary, appropriate professionals to provide psychological counseling services for the school or include educational testing to assess a student's academic ability, learning patterns, achievement motivation, and personality factors that are directly related to academic learning problems (prior to a contractual relationship, the principal will ensure that the professional is credentialed, licensed, insured, or otherwise properly qualified); as appropriate, the school may refer a student for specific or additional testing, generally at the expense of the parents/guardians (see School Inclusion)
+• Retain, where necessary, appropriate professional individuals or service providers to offer psychological counseling services for the school, including educational testing to assess a student's academic ability, learning patterns, achievement motivation, and personality factors that are directly related to academic learning problems (prior to a contractual relationship, the principal will ensure that the professional is appropriately credentialed, licensed, insured, or otherwise properly qualified); as appropriate

-• Provide high school and college counseling, sharing information with parents/guardians and students about application procedures, entrance exams, scholarships, and financial aid; schools may also provide catalogs and information sessions
+• Provide high school and college counseling, sharing information with parents/guardians and students about application procedures, entrance exams, scholarships, and financial aid; schools may also provide information sessions

 In cases of actual or suspected cases of child abuse or neglect, please see Legal Responsibility to Immediately Report Suspected Child Abuse or Neglect.